-This section shall not apply to homes for adults or portions of such homes, which are equipped with automatic fire detection systems or sprinkler systems.
+- B. The Board of Housing and Community Development shall promulgate regulations in accordance with the Administrative Process Act (§ 9-6.14:1 et seq.) establishing standards for requiring smoke detectors in nursing homes and nursing facilities.
+All nursing homes and nursing facilities which are already equipped with sprinkler systems shall comply with these regulations.
 (1988, c.
-55.)

-- § 36-99.6.
-Underground storage tank inspections.
-The Board of Housing Community Development is authorized to incorporate, as part of the Building Code, regulations developed by the State Water Control Board governing the installation and closure of underground storage tanks.
+55; 1990, cc.
+448, 703.) - § 36-99.6 Underground storage tank inspections.
+The Board of Housing and Community Development is authorized to incorporate, as part of the Building Code, regulations developed by the State Water Control Board governing the installation and closure of underground storage tanks.
 Inspections undertaken pursuant to such regulations shall be done by employees of the local building department or another individual authorized by the local building department.
 (1987, c.
-528.) - § 36-99.7.
-Asbestos inspection in buildings to be renovated or demolished; exceptions.
-A. After January 1, 1989, a local building department shall not issue a building permit allowing a building built prior to 1978 to be renovated or demolished until the local building department receives certification from the owner or his agent that the building has been inspected for asbestos in accordance with standards developed pursuant to subdivision 1 of subsection A of § 2.1-526.14:1 that response actions will be undertaken in accordance with the requirements of the Clean Air Act National Emission Standard for the Hazardous Air Pollutant (NESHAPS) (40 CFR 61, Subpart M), the management standards for asbestos-containing materials prepared by the Department of General Services in accordance with § 2.1-526.14:2, and the asbestos worker protection requirements established by the U.S. Occupational Safety and Health Administration for construction workers (29 CFR 1926.58). - B. The provisions of this section shall not apply to single-family dwellings, residential housing with four or fewer units, farm buildings, buildings with less than 3,500 square feet and buildings with no central heating system, or to public utilities required by law to give notification to the Commonwealth of building.
+528.) - § 36-99.6:1.
+Aboveground storage tanks.
+Aboveground storage tank systems located at commercial, industrial, governmental or manufacturing establishments for motor fuels, aviation fuels and heating fuels shall comply with National Fire Protection Association (NFiPA) standards.
+(1990, c.
+589.) - § 36-99.7.
+Asbestos inspection in buildings to be renovated or demolished; exceptions. -A. After January 1, 1989, a local building department shall not issue a building permit allowing a building built prior to 1978 to be renovated or demolished until the local building department receives certification from the owner or his agent that the building has been inspected for asbestos in accordance with standards developed pursuant to subdivision 1 of subsection A of § 2.1-526.14:1 and that response actions will be undertaken in accordance with the requirements of the Clean Air Act National Emission Standard for the Hazardous Air Pollutant (NESHAPS) (40 CFR 61, Subpart M), the management standards for asbestos-containing materials prepared by the Department of General Services in accordance with § 2.1-526.14:2, and the asbestos worker protection requirements established by the U.S. Occupational Safety and Health Administration for construction workers (29 CFR 1926.58). - B. To meet the inspection requirements of subsection A except with respect to schools, asbestos inspection of renovation projects consisting only of repair or replacement of roofing, floorcovering, or siding materials may be satisfied by: - 1.
+A statement that the materials to be repaired or replaced are assumed to contain asbestos and that asbestos installation, removal, or encapsulation will be accomplished by a licensed asbestos contractor or a licensed RFS contractor; or